drspoulsen/drspoulsen.github.io/cv.md

 ### Courses Managed at Baylor University

 * `Three Sections` MTH 1320 - Precalculus Mathematics
-* `One Sections` MTH 1321 - Calculus I
+* `One Section` MTH 1321 - Calculus I
-* `One Sections` MTH 1308 - Precalculus for Business Students
+* `One Section` MTH 1308 - Precalculus for Business Students
-* `One Sections`  MTH 1309 - Calculus for Business Students
+* `One Section`  MTH 1309 - Calculus for Business Students

 ### Mentor for Undergraduate Research At Baylor University
 * `Spring 2013` Brooklyn George "On the Stability Region for Dynamic Equations on the Cantor Set."